 Barazi had said Sunday that "armed groups" prevented the operation from resuming.
 It was not possible to confirm the claim.

-Following their evacuation from the besieged neighbourhoods, around 400 men and boys aged 15-55 were detained by authorities for investigation upon leaving.
+Following their evacuation, around 400 men and boys aged 15-55 were detained by authorities for investigation, raising concern among UN and Red Cross officials.

-Barazi said on Saturday that 390 male evacuees had left Homs, with 211 released so far.
+Barazi said Saturday that 390 male evacuees had left Homs, with 211 released so far.

 Last week the United Nations said 430 men and boys had been detained with just 181 released.

-The local truce in Homs came about despite the failure of the latest round of Geneva peace talks aimed at ending the nearly three-year conflict, which has claimed an estimated 140,000 lives.
+The Homs truce came about despite the failure of the latest round of Geneva peace talks aimed at ending the nearly three-year conflict, which has claimed an estimated 140,000 lives.